pandas-dev/pandas/doc/source/cookbook.rst

    df.loc[(All,'Math'),('Exams')]
    df.loc[(All,'Math'),(All,'II')]

-`Setting portions of a multi-index with xs
+`Setting portions of a MultiIndex with xs
 <http://stackoverflow.com/questions/19319432/pandas-selecting-a-lower-level-in-a-dataframe-to-do-a-ffill>`__

 Sorting
 *******

-`Sort by specific column or an ordered list of columns, with a multi-index
+`Sort by specific column or an ordered list of columns, with a MultiIndex
 <http://stackoverflow.com/questions/14733871/mutli-index-sorting-in-pandas>`__

 .. ipython:: python